 Spinoni date back to at least 500 B.C.
+Spinoni make good assistance dogs.
+The Spinone nearly died out during World War II.
 The Spinone is named after the Pino, a thorny bush where small animals hide.
 The thick coat of the Spinone allows it to penetrate Pino bushes to hunt this small game.
-Spinoni are probably descended from either Spanish Pointers or Russian Setters.

 Related pages: